gibbsly/custom-shields/README.md

 The effect function is run on the player for `bash_effect` and `player_parry_effect`, and run on the entity you parried for `entity_parry_effect`.

-I have example commands in the functions that can be safely removed or changed.
+There are example commands in the functions that can be safely removed or changed.

 ## Icon
 When a player's shield is on cooldown, an animated icon will be displayed on the actionbar, this can be disabled if needed.